akankshar-oy/leetcode-analyser/README.md

 3. The notebook will display your:

--Total solved problems
+- Total solved problems
--Bar graphs by difficulty
+- Bar graphs by difficulty
--Tags and topic-wise solved count
+- Tags and topic-wise solved count
--Visual submission history and streak data
+- Visual submission history and streak data